 Relevance to TEPS

-Prashansa Gupta is working on a PhD research project that will result in the first two-dimensional spectroscopic maps of planets outside our solar system.
-These maps will transform these exoplanets from simple emitting point sources into complex worlds, for which we can study the atmosphere processes similar to the solar system planets.
-Prashansa will first extend the ExoTEP framework (Benneke et al. 2017; Wong et al. 2017) to obtain spectrophotometric maps from secondary eclipse observations.
-She will then apply the framework to two unique photometric light curves of the hot Jupiter WASP-33b taken by the Spitzer Space Telescope and provided by Björn Benneke.
-Due to WASP-33b extremely strong emission temperature, the WASP-33b light curves will provide the highest SNR eclipse curves available to date.
-We will then explore exactly what details of the 2D spectrophotometric surface we can recover with the NIRISS GTO program based on a simulated training data sets generated with the SCARLET atmosphere model (Benneke & Seager 2012, 2013; Benneke 2015).
-Quantitatively understanding what information about the planet’s surface can be recovered will be critical for the NIRISS GTO team to understand the potential of the GTO program and to propose for additional JWST GO time in Feb 2018.
-Finally, we will generate the first two-dimensional spectroscopic maps of planets outside our solar system using our approved NIRISS GTO program.
+Prashansa’s PhD research project aims to yield the first two-dimensional spectroscopic maps of planets outside our solar system.
+These maps will transform these exoplanets from simple light emitting point sources into complex worlds, for which one will be able to study the atmosphere processes.
+She will then explore exactly what details of the 2D spectrophotometric surface we can recover with the NIRISS GTO program based on simulated training data sets generated with the SCARLET atmosphere model (Benneke & Seager 2012, 2013; Benneke 2015).
+A quantitative understanding of what information about the planet’s surface can be recovered will be critical for the NIRISS GTO team to understand the potential of the GTO program for eclipse mapping.